MLB’s shortened season ends with a chaotic sprint to sort out 16-team playoff field

-But in this star-crossed, schedule-shredding, pandemic-shortened, may-we-never-go-through-this-again 2020 season, Game 58 brings us to the schedule’s final weekend — an arrival that feels both premature and miraculous, given all the sport has endured to get here.
+But in this star-crossed, schedule-shredding, pandemic-shortened, may-we-never-go-through-this-again 2020 season, Game 58 for most teams brings us to the schedule’s final weekend — an arrival that feels both premature and miraculous, given all the sport has endured to get here.
 The weather is turning cooler, signaling the approach of the postseason.
 Amid the playoff races still to be determined, desperation has set in.

-While the ad hoc, 16-team playoff format put into place this year has all but eliminated drama at the top of the standings — with all eight qualifiers from each league guaranteed a three-game series in the opening round — it has succeeded in turning the bottom of the wild-card races into a free-for-all, at least on the National League half of the bracket.
+While the ad hoc, 16-team playoff format put into place this year has all but eliminated drama at the top of the standings — with all eight qualifiers from each league guaranteed a three-game series in the opening round — it has succeeded in turning the wild-card races into a free-for-all, at least on the National League half of the bracket.

 Entering Wednesday, six teams — the St. Louis Cardinals (27-25), Miami Marlins (28-27), Cincinnati Reds (28-28), Milwaukee Brewers (27-27), San Francisco Giants (27-27) and Philadelphia Phillies (27-29) — were bunched within two games of each other for the four remaining spots in the lower half of the NL bracket, ensuring a dramatic final weekend.
 Even the defending World Series champion Washington Nationals, at 23-32, were still mathematically alive entering Wednesday.